nickduran/politicalConspiracies/README.md

 > - http://dynamicog.org/poliConsp/analysis_deviation.html
 > - http://dynamicog.org/poliConsp/analysis_confidence.html

+Similiar to .Rmd files provided above, but with output generation of all commands.
+Output corresponds to data reported in the manuscript.

 R Code For Descriptives:
 ===================

 > **Relevant Files:**
 > - responseTrends.Rmd

-R Code used to generate summary statistics and all descriptives
+R Code used to generate summary statistics and reported descriptives.

 Misc: Response to Action Editor
 ===================

 > **Relevant Files:**
-> - AE_analysis.Rmd
 > - http://dynamicog.org/poliConsp/AE_analysis.html

-The response provides rationale and interpretation for the statistical analysis in the manuscript using R and R Markdown.
+A response to the action editor in the review process that provides rationale and interpretation for the statistical analysis in the manuscript using R and R Markdown.
 Commented throughout.